leseunivers/seung.min/_posts/2024-12-17-part-time-job-interview.md

 This is the design of the early A-propagator website from nine months ago.
 There has been significant progress compared to the present.
 The initial design of the A-propagator was based on the website I was creating for Ajou University at the beginning of the semester.
-After my friend found A-propagator, there was no reason not to use the initial web design on a-propagator.com
+After A-propagator was established, there was no reason not to use the initial web design on the 'a-propagator.com'.